 Cliques: Cliques are defined as sub-networks in the graph that are completely connected, i.e., every pair of nodes in a clique contain an edge connecting them.
 Cliques form a single cohesive group in social networks and such groups tend to act together.
 Similarly, a clique can be formed from a large biomolecular complex such as a ribosome that functions as a single unit.
 This property of cliques has been used to find missing edges to predict function of biomolecules.

 Modules (Community Structure of networks): Most real world networks can be divided into smaller modules that have a large density of internal edges but relatively fewer edges connect nodes from different modules.
 For instance social networks tend to have communities within them due to the relatively larger number of interactions between people in the same neighborhood, school, or work place.
 Similarly in a biological context, a large number of biological components can form a single functional macromolecular complex such as the ribosome.
 A wide variety of methods have been developed to uncover the modular structure of networks.
 Most of these methods are based on optimizing the modularity of the network that compares the number of intra and inter module links within the network.

-· Degree number of neighbors of a node.
-The nodes with high degrees are important like a network’s hubs.

-· Betweenness number of paths passing a node.
-Similar in spirit to heavily used bridges, highways, or intersections in transportation networks, a few centrally connected nodes funnel most of the paths between different parts of the network.
-High betweenness nodes are referred to as bottlenecks and removal of these nodes could reduce the efficiency of communication between nodes [78].

-· Influence value measuring a node’s importance by taking into account the importance of its neighbors.
-The PageRank algorithm is a prominent example of this characteristic.
-Faced with a search query, Google must decide which set of results to rank higher and place on the first results page.
-Originally developed in social network analysis [79], PageRank utilizes an algorithm developed to rank relevant documents based on the rank of the websites that link to this document in a self-consistent manner - i.e. being linked to by higher ranking nodes has a larger impact on the document’s ranking.
-This algorithm has been applied to food webs to prioritize species that are in danger of extinction [80] and has also been used to rank marker genes and predict clinical outcome for cancers [81].
-In biology, networks play an important role in gene prioritization, an essential process for disease-gene discovery because of limited validation and characterization resources [82].
-For example, network properties (e.g. hubbiness) have been used to distinguish functionally essential and loss-of-function tolerant genes [65].
-One could also prioritize uncharacterized genes based on how they are connected to characterized ones.
-If a gene, say, is one step away from a group of genes associated with a particular disease, it is very likely that it too is associated with this disease.
-The influence of a node may not be restricted to its nearest neighbors; network flow algorithms are widely used to examine long-range influence [83][84].
-For instance, in a social science context, researchers use cascade-structured models to capture the information propagation on blog networks, predicting a blog’s popularity [85].
+PageRank algorithm: PageRank is a prominent example of measuring the importance of a node by taking into account the importance of its neighbors.
+Originally developed in social network analysis [80], PageRank utilizes an algorithm developed to rank relevant documents based on the rank of the websites that link to this document in a self-consistent manner - i.e. being linked to by higher ranking nodes has a larger impact on the document’s ranking.
+This algorithm has been applied to food webs to prioritize species that are in danger of extinction [81] and has also been used to rank marker genes and predict clinical outcome for cancers [82].